Few-shot Personalization of LLMs with Mis-aligned Responses: Experiments

 \textbf{Baselines.} We compare \name{} against extensive baselines as follows: (1) \textit{Uniform}: expected performance when the prediction is made uniformly at random.
 (2) \textit{Vanilla}: answers the question with LLMs without any user information.
 (3) \textit{Profile}: constructing prompt using all available user profiles \citep{santurkar2023whose, hwang2023aligning} such as demographics or nationality.
 (4) \textit{Few-shot}: retrieving relevant previous questions and opinions, then append them to the prompt \citep{hwang2023aligning, salemi2023lamp}.
 Following \cite{salemi2023lamp}, we consider BM25 \citep{robertson2009probabilistic} and Contriever \citep{izacard2022unsupervised} for the retriever models.
 The number of retrieved profiles is determined among \{3, 8, all\} with validation performance.
 (5) \textit{All Info}: using both explicit profiles and retrieved previous QAs to construct prompt \citep{hwang2023aligning}.
 We use the retrieval with the best performance in \textit{Few-shot}.\footnote{In the case of OpinionQA, we additionally consider the retrieved indices originally included by \cite{hwang2023aligning}.} (6) Optimization by PROmpting (\textit{OPRO}; \citet{yang2024large}): optimizing input prompt using both user profiles and previous opinions using LLMs.
 Here, all of the previous opinions are utilized during the optimization.
 In the experiments, the prompt with the best training score is selected for the test.

-\textbf{Implementation details.} We use three recent state-of-the-art LLMs for the prediction LLM $\mathcal{M}$ for the experiments: ChatGPT (\texttt{gpt-3.5-turbo-0613}) \citep{openai2022chatgpt}, GPT-4 (\texttt{gpt-4-turbo-1106}) \citep{openai2023gpt4}, and LLaMA2-chat-70B \citep{touvron2023llama}.
+\textbf{Implementation details.} We use three recent state-of-the-art LLMs for the prediction LLM $\mathcal{M}$ for the experiments: ChatGPT (\texttt{gpt-3.5-turbo-0613}) \citep{openai2022chatgpt}, GPT-4 (\texttt{gpt-4-turbo-1106}) \citep{openai2023gpt4}, Mistral-7B-Instruct-v0.2 \citep{jiang2023mistral} and LLaMA2-chat-70B \citep{touvron2023llama}.
 For $\mathcal{M}$, we use a temperature of $0.0$ when calling the API or greedy decoding for LLaMA, to remove the effect of random sampling.
 For the optimization LLM $\mathcal{M}_{\tt opt}$, we always use GPT-4, as the prompt optimization based on the memory (Eq.~\ref{eq:new_prompt}) requires complex reasoning capability (See Appendix \ref{app:more_analysis}), with a temperature of 1.0.
 For OPRO and \name{}, we use fixed values of $K=4$, $L=5$, and $T=10$.
 Also, with previous user opinions in $U_{\tt opi}$, 80\% is used for optimization and 20\% is used as few-shot demonstrations in $\text{p}_{\tt opt}$.
-To obtain sentence embeddings for Retrieval-of-Prompt, we use the sentence encoder with MPNet \citep{song2020mpnet} showing the best performance.\footnote{Following the results in \url{https://www.sbert.net}} Also, we use a fixed $\tilde{N}=3$ for Retrieval-of-Prompt.
+We set $\tau$, a threshold to define the mis-aligned responses (Eq. \ref{eq:score}), 0.2 only for \textit{LaMP$_{\tt title}$} and 1.0 for other tasks.
+To obtain sentence embeddings for Retrieval-of-Prompt, we use the sentence encoder with MPNet \citep{song2020mpnet} showing the best performance.\footnote{Following the results in \url{https://www.sbert.net}} We use a fixed $\tilde{N}=3$ for Retrieval-of-Prompt.